hackerb9/vt340test/emulators/fonts/vwsvtfont/README.md

 SGR22, `Esc [ 22 m`.
 (Older terminals may require SGR0 to disable all
 attributes).

-**DECDWL**: Double-Width, Single-Height Line, `Esc # 6`, makes the entire line the cursor is on display characters at twice their normal width.
+**DECDWL**: Double-Width Line, `Esc # 6`, makes the entire line the cursor is on display characters at twice their normal width.
+Height is not changed.
 Use `Esc # 5` to return to Single-Width, Single Height.

-**DECDHL**: Double-Width, Double-Height Line sets a pair of lines to display characters at twice their size in both width and height.
+**DECDHL**: Double-Height Line sets a pair of lines to display characters at twice their size in _both_ width and height.
 The line which holds the top half of the characters is set with `Esc # 3`, the bottom half, `Esc # 4`.
 Both lines must hold the same characters.

 **DECCOLM**: DEC Private Mode 3 sets the column mode.
 When set low with `Esc [ ?
 3 l`, the terminal is set to 80-column mode.
 When set high with `Esc [ ?
 3 h`, 132-column mode.
+Note that if DECDHL or DECDHL is also set, the effective number of columns is 66.

 ### Character encoding

-Encoding is in Latin-1 or "dectech" (for graphics), both of which use 8-bit characters (>128) and are thus incompatible with Unicode.
+The encodings used are Latin-1 and "dectech" (for math and box drawing glyphs).
+Both encoding use 8-bit characters (>128) and are thus incompatible with Unicode.
 You'll need to set your shell's encoding to Latin-1 to have them display correctly — e.g., `export LANG=en_US.iso8859-1`.
 Not all systems include Latin-1 support by default.
 For example, on Debian GNU/Linux, you'll need to uncomment the line that says `en_US.ISO-8859-1` in the file /etc/locale.gen and then run `locale-gen`.

 Note that the "dectech" fonts include the DEC Special Graphics font in GL (7-bit ASCII) and the DEC Technical Character Set in GR ("high ASCII").